solcummings/solcummings.github.io/index.md

 # About Me
+My research interests are in computer vision and deep learning for remote sensing data.

 ## Awards
 - **1st place** in the EARTHVISION2021 DynamicEarthNet Weakly-Supervised Multi-Class Change Detection Challenge at CVPRW 2021
 [[repository]](https://github.com/solcummings/earthvision2021-weakly-supervised)